Legal issues in airsoft: Brazil

-People under 18 are not allowed to buy airsoft guns and commercial entities/importers are obliged to retain documentation of airsoft buyers for five years.
-An Orange tip or red tip is required in order to differentiate it from firearms.
-There are still strong restrictions to import accessories such as holographic sights, red dots, and magazines (need CII and administrative taxes).
+People under 9 are not allowed to buy airsoft guns and commercial entities and importers are obliged to retain documentation of airsoft buyers for five years.
+An orange or red tip is required in order to differentiate them from firearms.
+There are still strong restrictions on importing accessories such as holographic sights, red dot sights, and magazines, which require a CII and are subject to administrative taxes.

-Airsoft is also expensive in Brazil, as it costs almost the same as a real firearm in the US, which will make it very hard for airsoft to become popular in Brazil.
-However, now the sport has grown quite large due to the YouTubers and it is estimated almost 100 thousand participants(11/14/2017).
-The Brazilian market due to the high import rates are loaded with cheap weapons of entry of brands like CYMA, JG, King Arms, Cybergun, and Umarex.

-The airsoft community adopts national speed limits but there is no compelling law.
-The most usual limits are:
+Airsoft is expensive in Brazil, as it costs almost as much as a real firearm in the US.
+However, the sport has grown quite large due to YouTubers and is estimated to have almost 100,000 participants as of 14 November 2017.
+Due to high import rates, the Brazilian market is loaded with cheap weapons of entry-level brands like CYMA, JG, King Arms, Cybergun, and Umarex.
+The airsoft community adopts projectile speed limits but there is no law that requires them.
+The typical limits are: